shatteredaesthetic/lens-state/README.md

 # LensState

+### This is a major breaking change to the API, as in it's completely different.
+Shouldn't change too much now, though

 LensState is a tiny lib that uses the `Ramda` library, to provide a lens structure that is useful for state manipulations.

 ## Installation